DeathGOD7/MultiCurrency/README.md

 ### Contribution
 If you want to contribute to this project, feel free to make changes and open pull requests.
-I will check the PR and try to merge it in thsi repo.
+I will check the PR and try to merge it in this repo.

 In order for everyone to have the best experience possible, we have a few guidelines that everyone must follow.